Year of entry 2023

 This means you’ll be fully equipped to pursue your next steps in industry, with the topical knowledge, specialist skill set and practical experience to excel in this field.

 Why study at Leeds:

-- Our Institute for Transport Studies’ globally-renowned research conducted right here on campus feeds directly into the course, shaping your learning with the latest thinking in transport economics – and beyond.
+- Learn the latest innovations in transport economics and beyond from our Institute for Transport Studies’ world-leading research conducted right here on campus that feeds directly into the course.

 - Advance your knowledge and understanding of the complex interface between transport and the wider economy (economic appraisal), learning pricing techniques, the importance of economic regulation and the valuation of third-party costs and benefits (micro-economics).